Top Online Master’s Degrees in Educational Leadership

 • School Finance

 This course deals with how economic factors and financial concerns affect schools and educational systems.
 Students learn to prepare budgets, assess financial needs and debt obligations, and manage overall fiscal health.
-Additional topics may include taxation, cost analysis, technology, and material procurement, and government regulation.
+Additional topics typically include taxation, cost analysis, technology, and material procurement, and government regulation.

 Specialization Options